 Injury Type Injury description Abrasion Haemorrhaging red area from abrasion.
 Bleeding Obvious bleeding from any location.
 Bruising body A body injury to underlying tissues in which the skin is not broken, often characterized by ruptured blood vessels and discolorations.
 Bruising fin A fin injury to underlying tissues in which the skin is not broken, often characterized by ruptured blood vessels and discolorations.
-Fin fraying Fins damaged, possibly with slight bleeding.
-Internal organs Internal organs exposed with wounds. exposed Net marks Any type of clearly visible net marks on body from trawl, gillnet, etc. Scale loss Obvious area of scale loss.
-Scratches Thin shallow cut or mark on (a surface).
+Fin fraying · Internal organs rnal organs Internal organs exposed with wounds. exposed Net marks marks Any type of clearly visible net marks on body from trawl, gillnet, etc. Scale loss oss Obvious area of scale loss.
+Scratches es Thin shallow cut or mark on (a surface).
 Partial bloating Abdomen swollen, due to inflated swim bladder, slack to touch, fish floats at surface of tank when not swimming.
 Full bloating Abdomen swollen, due to inflated swim bladder, tight to touch, fish floats at surface of tank and cannot dive.
 Wounding Nicks or cuts on body.